ritesh10176-wq/First-C-project/README.md

 Let’s be completely real: this is a first-semester student project.
 It is far from perfect, it still contains bugs, and I haven't fixed them in this repository because I want to preserve my actual learning journey.

-Here are the known issues currently sitting in this code:
+---

+### Known System Bottlenecks

+* **Inefficient Numerical Expansion**
-* **Inefficient Loops:** The loops calculating powers and factorials inside the Taylor series are slow.
-They recalculate everything from scratch on every turn, which is bad for performance.
+* **Problem:** Sub-optimal algorithmic loops computing powers and factorials inside the Taylor engine.
-* **Precision Drift:** Because of how standard decimals (`double`) work in C, the numbers start drifting slightly and losing accuracy if you push the calculations too far.
-* **Monolithic File:** Everything is crammed into a single, massive `Final_scientific_calculater.c` file.
-It's tough to navigate and needs to be broken down into smaller, modular files.
-* **Basic Error Handling:** While `clearBuffer()` stops basic terminal crashes, extreme mathematical edge cases can still break the logic.
+* **Complexity:** Recalculates all scalar multipliers from scratch on every term iteration, resulting in an expensive runtime footprint:

+$$\mathcal{O}(N^2)$$

+* **Floating-Point Precision Drift**
+* **Problem:** Cumulative rounding inaccuracies introduced by standard IEEE 754 floating-point storage limits.
+* **Impact:** Decimal values begin to experience significant truncation drift when computing deep series expansions near extreme numerical limits.

+* **Monolithic Architectural Design**
+* **Problem:** Source organization combines structural interfaces, input handlers, and calculation engines in a single master script.
+* **Impact:** High coupling makes unit testing difficult and complicates logical tracking.

+---

 ### The Next Journey

 Instead of patching this repository up and hiding my mistakes, I am leaving this project exactly as it was during my first semester to show my roots.

-My next step is to build **Version 2** from scratch in a brand-new repository.
-In that version, I will be focusing entirely on:
+My next step is to build **Version 2** from scratch in a brand-new repository, focusing entirely on:

-1. Rewriting the math loops to be faster and more memory-efficient.
+1. Rewriting the math loops to optimize term generation and achieve linear $\mathcal{O}(N)$ complexity.
-2. Tightening up accuracy to completely eliminate precision drift.
+2. Tightening up accuracy limits to eliminate truncation drift across larger input scales.
-3. Crushing the remaining edge-case bugs using a clean, professional file structure.
+3. Decoupling the codebase into a clean, modular header-and-source layout (`.h` / `.c`).

 ---